Mark Antony: Governor of Italy

-During this time Antony married his third wife, Fulvia.
 Following the scandal with Dolabella, Antony had divorced his second wife and quickly married Fulvia.
 Fulvia had previously been married to both Publius Clodius Pulcher and Gaius Scribonius Curio, having been a widow since Curio's death in the battle of the Bagradas in 49 BC.
 Though Antony and Fulvia were formally married in 47 BC, Cicero suggests the two had been in a relationship since at least 58 BC.
 The union produced two children: Marcus Antonius Antyllus (born 47) and Iullus Antonius (born 45).

 Assassination of Caesar

 Ides of March

 Whatever conflicts existed between himself and Caesar, Antony remained faithful to Caesar, ensuring their estrangement did not last long.
 Antony reunited with Caesar at Narbo in 45 BC with full reconciliation coming in 44 BC when Antony was elected consul alongside Caesar.
 Caesar planned a new invasion of Parthia and desired to leave Antony in Italy to govern Rome in his name.
-The reconciliation came soon after Antony rejected an offer by Gaius Trebonius, one of Caesar's generals, to join a conspiracy to assassinate Caesar.
+The reconciliation came soon after Antony is said to have rejected an offer from Gaius Trebonius, one of Caesar's generals, to join a conspiracy to assassinate Caesar.
+If such an offer was made, Antony made no mention of the matter to Caesar.

-Soon after they assumed office together, the Lupercalia festival was held on 15 February 44 BC.
+Soon after they assumed office together, the Lupercalia was held on 15 February 44 BC.
 The festival was held in honor of Lupa, the she-wolf who suckled the infant orphans Romulus and Remus, the founders of Rome.
 The political atmosphere of Rome at the time of the festival was deeply divided.
-Caesar had enacted a number of constitutional reforms which centralized effectively all political powers within his own hands.
+Caesar had by this point centralised almost all political powers into his own hands.
 He was granted further honors, including a form of semi-official cult, with Antony as his high priest.
-Additionally, on 1 January 44 BC, Caesar had been named Dictator for Life, effectively granting unlimited power.
-Caesar's political rivals feared these reforms were his attempts at transforming the Republic into an open monarchy.
+Additionally, on 1 January 44 BC, Caesar had been named dictator perpetuo, removing any formal end to his autocratic powers.
+Caesar's political rivals feared this dictatorship with no end date would transform the Republic into a monarchy, abolishing the centuries of rule by the senate and people.
 During the festival's activities, Antony publicly offered Caesar a diadem, which Caesar threw off.
 When Antony placed the diadem in his lap, Caesar ordered the diadem to be placed in the Temple of Jupiter Optimus Maximus.
-The event presented a powerful message: a diadem was a symbol of a king.
-By refusing it, Caesar demonstrated he had no intention of making himself King of Rome.
-Antony's motive for such actions is not clear and it is unknown if he acted with Caesar's prior approval or on his own.